 Different phenomena such as variations of lift-off and tilt angles or off-centering in tubes can be accounted for.

-Various ET probe configurations in CIVA: Numerous shapes of coil available, rotating probe or bobbin coil in tubes, bobbin coils, encircling coil, sectorial coil, EMAT probe, Eddy Current Arrays, +Point like, Rototest like
+Various ET probe configurations in CIVA: Numerous shapes of coil available, rotating probe or bobbin coil in tubes, bobbin coils, encircling coil, sectorial coil, U-Yoke sensor, Eddy Current Arrays, +Point like, Rototest like

 Several flaws of different geometries can be defined in the test piece: